 As Crosbie walked back to the Great House that night, he made a firm resolution that no consideration of worldly welfare should ever induce him to break his engagement with Lily Dale.
 He went somewhat further also, and determined that he would not put off the marriage for more than six or eight months, or, at the most, ten, if he could possibly get his affairs arranged in that time.
 To be sure, he must give up everything,—all the aspirations and ambition of his life; but then, as he declared to himself somewhat mournfully, he was prepared to do that.
-Such were his resolutions, and, as he thought of them in bed, he came to the conclusion that few men were less selfish than he was (p.
-000).
+Such were his resolutions, and, as he thought of them in bed, he came to the conclusion that few men were less selfish than he was. (p.
+000)</EXT>

 Trollope’s sardonic tone makes it clear that Crosbie’s commitment is superficial, and will fade once he is no longer in Lily’s presence.
 He traces, with the level of detail that duplicity and self-deception often elicits from him, Crosbie’s prevarications as he is absorbed into the toxic atmosphere of Courcy Castle, where a cool disdain for country life soon diminishes the memory of Lily’s warm attractions.
 His second engagement to Lady Alexandrina is presented as a matter of grim inevitability rather than positive choice.
 Trollope underlines the difference between Lily and her apathetic successor in the absence of any active expression of affection from Alexandrina as Crosbie proposes: ‘it was understood by both of them that that affair was settled’ (p.
 000).
-This is a courtship that can only be concluded in the passive voice.
+This is a courtship that can be concluded only in the passive voice.